dotnet/infer/userguide/Mixture of Gaussians tutorial.md

 ### Breaking symmetry

 We can now attach some data and run inference.
-For example data, we use a function which generates data from a known mixture of Gaussians model (see the tutorial file for the code of this function).
+The [GenerateData](https://github.com/dotnet/infer/blob/master/src/Tutorials/MixtureOfGaussians.cs#L70) function lets us generate data from a known mixture of Gaussians model.
 We then use an inference engine to infer posterior distributions over the weights, means and precisions.
+(Generating data from a known model is a good way to check that inference is working properly.)

 ```csharp
 // Attach some generated data